Kardecist spiritism: Qualification of Spiritism as Christian

 Kardec taught that "the teaching of the Spirits is eminently Christian."
 In Posthumous Works, it is stated that Spiritism is "the only truly Christian tradition."
 Spiritist writers such as José Reis Chaves and Severino Celestino da Silva also claim that reincarnation was part of early Christianity until it was condemned by the Second Council of Constantinople.
 This controversial thesis was popularized even earlier by Leslie Weatherhead but has also been questioned based on statements from the Church Fathers and the lack of references to reincarnation during that Council.
-Agnostic scholar Bart D. Ehrman claims that evidence that early Christians believed in reincarnation is scant.
+Scholar Bart D. Ehrman claims that evidence that early Christians believed in reincarnation is scant.
 Christian theologian Norman Geisler claims that there is no evidence of reincarnation in the Bible.
 According to him, the text in John 9:2–3 reflects the rabbinic belief in prenatal sins, according to which a fetus could commit sin before birth, but not in a previous incarnation.
 He also dismisses other texts generally cited in support of reincarnation.

 The qualification of Spiritism itself as Christian has also generated controversy.
 Dr. Antônio Flávio Pierucci, professor at the Department of Sociology at the University of São Paulo (USP) and scholar of Brazilian religiosity, is one of those who affirm that Spiritism is "not a Christian religion."
 There are no historical Christian doctrines within Spiritism, present in its main branches, such as the Trinity, the physical resurrection of Jesus, the inspiration of the Bible, and redemption.
 Due to these differences, many scholars consider it a form of neo-Christianity.
 However, Spiritist writers argue that Spiritism is Christian because it promotes the teaching of loving one's neighbor.